function61/dockersockproxy/README.md

 (of course you can change port if you want).
 We'll pick the first matching interface with matching IP assigned from the prefix you specified.

-NOTE: In this case you're likely needing to use host network namespace with `$ docker run ...`.
+NOTE: In this case you're likely needing to use host network namespace (and remove port mapping) with `$ docker run ...`.